Debbie Melgarejo · Creative director · Brand, agency + nonprofit · Manila / remote

 The result

-Shaped the experience flow, story beats, and digital touchpoints for an interactive brand world.
+I shaped the experience flow, story beats, and digital touchpoints for an interactive brand world.
 History became something people could explore.

 Digital as a destination.